AtmoOmen/CurrencyTracker/README.md

 # Currency Tracker

-Currency Tracker is a plugin designed to help you track the income and expenses of various in-game currencies (such as gold, military tickets, divine stones, etc.).
+Currency Tracker is a plugin designed to help you track the income and expenses of various in-game currencies (such as Gil, Seal, Tomestone, etc.).
 It also provides features for custom queries and exporting data files.

 ![Currency Tracker](https://raw.githubusercontent.com/AtmoOmen/CurrencyTracker/master/Assets/img1.png)